-‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding-Will They Have Their Happily Ever After?
+‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding — Will They Have Their Happily Ever After?

 Colin O’Donoghue certainly wears it well.
 The 36-year-old actor described the tux as being quite soft.
 His Once Upon a Time character has his official hook attached, which gives his outfit a special flare for his wedding day.

 Of course, the bride is always the star of the show.
-Emma Swan will be walking down the aisle in a gorgeous lace gown just fit for a princess.
-Or in her case, fit for a savior.
+Emma Swan will be walking down the aisle in a gorgeous lace gown fit for a princess — or in her case, fit for a savior.
 Her long blond hair is swept up into a pretty bun with a lacy headdress covering it.
 The photos give a hint of what’s to come.

 The @OnceABC bosses give us the scoop on the musical episode! https://t.co/lRewQPgj4X #OUAT